 The perks of our data upskilling programs don’t end there.

 We are happy to announce that we have just launched an additional component of our data learning tracks.
 Called the Industry Apprenticeship, this program gives our students the chance to get paid while continuing the projects they started in the bootcamps they enrolled in.
 Thanks to Accenture and the startups of the Asian Institute of Management - Dado Banatao Incubator (AIM-DBI), our next cohort of Data Science Fellowship learners will get the chance to earn while working on real-world business problems.
 If you want, you can learn more about the apprenticeship by having a look at the links in the Recommended Reading section below.

 If you are a company, institution or organization looking to bring data talent to your team or build up the skills of your existing workforce, you can also reach out to us at email@example.com.

 Through their recommender app, our Data Science Fellows helped AutoServed indirectly contribute to road safety through effective vehicle maintenance.
 In a way, the startup company has also contributed to the economic well-being of both mechanics and car owners.
 This capstone project is a testament to how we at Eskwelabs help promote data education for the common good.
 This mission powers us to provide innovative data education for as many people as possible.

 If you partner with us, we can be the engine that can help power your career or organizational growth to prepare you for the future of work.

-- Want to know how our data science learners helped make legal research more accessible and high-tech?
+Want to know how our Data Science Fellows helped make legal research more accessible and high-tech?
 Read this blog post to find out.